seb-fae/NCP-Zigbee-Secure-Element/README.md

 ## Create and Compile a NCP

-Create a fresh NCP project and follow this procedure:
+Create a new NCP project and follow this procedure:
 * Add "**Xncp plugin**"
 * Enable the "**emberAfPluginXncpIncomingCustomFrameCallback**" callback
 * Enable the "**emberAfMainInitCallback**" callback